SAP-samples/teched2023-IN266/README.md

 # Overview

-This session introduces participants to the Cloud Integration Automation Service, and you will gain hands-on experience implementing an automated S/4HANA Cloud for Projects, Collaborative Project Management integration scenario.
-After completing your integration configuration, you can transfer a project created in SAP S/4HANA Cloud to the SAP Cloud for Projects BTP application.
+This session introduces participants to the Cloud Integration Automation Service, where you will gain hands-on experience implementing an automated **S/4HANA Cloud for Projects, Collaborative Project Management Integration Scenario**.
+After completing the integration setup, you can transfer a project created in** SAP S/4HANA Cloud** to the **SAP Cloud for Projects BTP application**.

 **<ins>Scenario Description</ins>**

-SAP S/4HANA Cloud for projects, collaborative project management is a cloud-based solution for collaboration with all partners in projects.
-With SAP S/4HANA Cloud for projects, a collaborative project management application, you can share with all project partners crucial information and important documentation about the project.
+SAP S/4HANA Cloud for projects, collaborative project management is a cloud-based solution for collaboration with all the partners involved in a project.
+With SAP S/4HANA Cloud for projects, you can share with all the project partners, crucial information and important documentation about the project.

 ![overview](/exercises/ex1/images/6jn.png)

 **<ins>Configuration of the scenario with Cloud Integration Automation Service</ins>**

 Cloud Integration Automation service eases the configuration setup in each target system and acts as the orchestrator for the end user.
 It provides a guided workflow-based automated task execution.
-Once the configuration tasks are completed, you will be able to import projects from the S/4HANA Cloud to the SAP SAP Cloud for projects.
+Once the configuration tasks are completed, you will be able to import projects from the **S/4HANA Cloud** to the **SAP SAP Cloud for projects**.

 ![cias_overview](/exercises/ex1/images/6jnoverview_cias.png)